-H. M. Pesaran and Timmermann (2007) show analytically that the forecasts generated by the model with smaller estimation windows tend to be less biased but could be associated with inflated forecasting error variance.
-The EWC method does not estimate the size of the bias (compared to the IC method) but take a trade-off between the reduced forecast bias and the inflated forecasting error variance.
-For the retailer product sales, whether the IC method and the EWC method could generate more accurate forecasts becomes empirical questions.
+H. M. Pesaran and Timmermann (2007) show analytically that, for the example demonstrated in equation (1), the forecasts generated by the models with smaller estimation windows tend to be less biased (e.g., the models will utilize fewer observations before the structural change).
+However, the forecasts based on smaller estimation windows inevitably bear a cost of inflated forecast error variance (because less information/observations are used) especially if the data before the structural change are more informative.
+The EWC method thus tries to generate more accurate forecasts by taking an effective trade-off between the reduced forecast bias and the inflated forecast error variance.
+Compared to the IC method, the EWC method does not estimate the size of the bias.
+For retailer product sales, whether the IC method and the EWC method could generate more accurate forecasts becomes empirical questions depending on the characteristics of the data.

 The data

-In this study, we evaluate the forecasting performance of various models using the retail dataset made available by the Information Resources, Inc. (IRI) company.
-A description of the dataset can be found in Bronnenberg, Kruger, and Mela (2008).
+We evaluate the forecasting performance of various models using the retail dataset made available by the Information Resources, Inc. (IRI) company.
+A more comprehensive description of the dataset can be found in Bronnenberg, Kruger, and Mela (2008).
 The dataset contains weekly data at SKU level with variables including product unit sales, price, features, and displays etc. We initially conduct our evaluation based on 1831 SKU’s for 28 product categories from 28 different stores.
-Table 1 shows the basic statistics of the selected SKU’s during a period of 202 weeks for each product category.
-Figure 1 shows the data series for a typical SKU in the Beer category. e.g., the product sales spikes are usually associated with the price reductions and Feature/Display promotions of the focal product, as well as calendar events (e.g., Halloween, Thanksgiving, and Christmas etc.).
+Table 1 shows the basic statistics of the selected SKU’s during a time period of 202 weeks for each product category.
+Figure 1 shows the data series for a typical SKU in the Beer category. e.g., the product sales spikes are usually associated with the price reductions and feature/display promotions of the focal product, as well as calendar events (e.g., Halloween, Thanksgiving, and Christmas etc.).

 Table 1.
 Statistical description of each product category